-I actually followed this simple Mediterranean-influenced recipe for Ground Lamb and Hummus Pita “Pizzas” from Cooking Light, but instead of using hummus as the sauce for the ‘pizza,’ I made the classic Greek eggplant dip baba gahnosh.
+I actually followed this simple Mediterranean-influenced recipe for Ground Lamb and Hummus Pita “Pizzas” from Cooking Light, but instead of using hummus as the sauce for the ‘pizza,’ I made the classic Greek eggplant dip baba ganoush.
 I also used more kid-sized ‘sandwich rounds‘ instead of pita breads.
 And venison (from my freezer) is a classic substitution for lamb, but ground beef or turkey/chicken would work too.

-So to (hopefully) get your kids or husband or anyone to enjoy eggplant, try this Cooking Light recipe but instead of hummus, use my version of eggplant baba gahnosh below.
+So to (hopefully) get your kids or husband or anyone to enjoy eggplant, try this Cooking Light recipe but instead of hummus, use my version of eggplant baba ganoush below.
 (Yes, in case you’re wondering, peanut butter is a delicious and kid-friendly sub for the classic tahini.)

 Do you like eggplant?
 How do you cook eggplant to get your family…or yourself to eat it?